bmillwood/bmillwood.github.io/src/content/page/little thoughts.markdown

 title: little thoughts
 ---

+**2016-08-27 22:47 HKT**: "It is easier to regret what you didn't do than what you did".
+But is that suggesting the regret-minimising approach of doing things rather than not doing them, or that it's harder to see the benefit of not doing something, harder to see harm averted, so we should always adjust towards that direction knowing its virtue is usually understated?

+---

 **2016-08-23 00:50 HKT**: But I did have a good analogy about how movement can seem like creation, when you take a lit flashlight into a dark building.
 Well I thought it was good anyway :/